jsmarier-courses/midterm-project-FedjaOsman/mpad2003_midterm_fedjaosmanovic.md

 We can note that in Column B, the dataset uses nominal variables to denote the `Status` of any given request; Active, Resolved, or Canceled.
 Likewise, the `Type` (Column C), `Description` (Column D), and `Address` (Column G), too are nominal.

-The S`ervice Request ID` (Column A) variable is discrete.
+The `Service Request ID` (Column A) variable is discrete.
 A unique numeric identifier for each service request that cannot be further broken down. `Longitude` (Column I), and `Latitude` (Column H) are indiscreet variables as there is an infinite set of possible values.

 Important ordinal variables are also present.
 Recorded through `Opened Date` (Column E), and `Closed Date` (Column F) in regards to the Service Request.